bubbajoe/bubbajoe.dev/md/projects/dgate.md

 ### Release Plan

 DGate Beta has been released and is available on GitHub!
-You can find the source code and documentation <a href="https://github.com/dgate-io/dgate" target="_blank">here</a>.
+You can find the source code and documentation [here](https://github.com/dgate-io/dgate).
 I plan to release a stable version of DGate hopefully later this year.
 I will be adding more features, fixing bugs, and improving the documentation.
 I will also be adding more examples and tutorials to help you get started with DGate.

 Thank you for reading this project article!
 I hope you found it informative and helpful.
 If you have any questions or feedback, please feel free to reach out to me.
 I would love to hear from you!